-Research within the SOLIID-research network is currently focusing on eight slightly overlapping themes.
+Research within SOLIID is currently focusing on several slightly overlapping themes.
 Additional applications for research funds are continuing in order to develop the research within the themes.
 More detailed information on specific projects and publications can be found under SOLIID Project info and SOLIID Publications below.

 - Change Facilitating Agencies

 - Health and social care staff’s work situation in relation to competence supply and quality improvement

 - Improving life for the frail older people

 - The role of follow-ups and measurements in learning and development processes

 - LST-STRATEGY – Strategies for large system transformations in a decentralized healthcare system

 - New forms for supporting innovative development in large and complex health care organizations

 - Increased capacity for innovative development in primary care: development of support concepts